Managing Congestive Heart Failure Symptoms

-The Heart Failure Zone Sheet and Daily Weight Log tool can be used to monitor heart failure symptoms and recognize when flare-up or emergency occurs.
-These tools help identify flare-ups early so that your loved one can get the necessary treatment to keep them healthy at home and avoid trips to the emergency department.
+The Heart Failure Zone Sheet and Daily Weight Log tool can be used to monitor heart failure symptoms and recognize when flare-ups or emergency occurs.
+These tools help identify flare-ups early so that the person with Heart Failure can get the necessary treatment to keep them healthy at home and avoid trips to the emergency department.

-Use questions on the Zone Sheet to know when your loved one is doing well (green zone), when they need to call a doctor (yellow zone), and when they need to go to the hospital (red zone) based on their symptoms.
+Use questions on the Zone Sheet to know when the person with Heart Failure is doing well (green zone), when they need to call a doctor (yellow zone), and when they need to go to the hospital (red zone) based on their symptoms.

 Heart Failure Zone Sheet

 - Is there any change in their breathing?

 - Do you notice any difficulty participating in usual daily activities?